tessel/t1-docs/hardware-api.md

 &#x20;<a href="#api-wifi-on-timeout-callback-err" name="api-wifi-on-timeout-callback-err">#</a> wifi<b>.on</b>( 'timeout', callback(err) )
 Called when the CC3k times out after the `.connect` call.

+&#x20;<a href="#api-wifi-on-error-callback-err" name="api-wifi-on-error-callback-err">#</a> wifi<b>.on</b>( 'error', callback(err) )
+The `error` event will be called for any of the following actions:
+1. tried to disconnect while not connected
+2. tried to disconnect while in the middle of trying to connect
+1. tried to initialize a connection without first waiting for a timeout or a disconnect

 ## License

 MIT